Torryburn: History

 The earliest mention of the village of Torry is in 1296 in relation to the church (rebuilt in 1800).

 Lilias Adie is Fife's most famous victim of the witchcraft panic.
 She died in prison, it is presumed as a result of torture, and was buried on the shore at the village in 1704.
 Her resting place, under a huge sandstone slab to prevent the devil from gaining access, is the only known grave of an accused witch in Scotland, as the majority were burned.

 Some of Adie's remains were dug up by grave robbers in 1852 and her skull was exhibited at various locations until it went missing in the middle of the last century.
 Old photographs of it were used in 2017 to construct a 3D virtual model showing the face of an older woman with a gentle demeanour.

 Torryburn grew around coal mining in the 19th century.
 An early example of a colliery pumping engine designed by James Watt was set going here in 1778.

 Edited from Westwood's Directory for the counties of Fife & Kinross published 1862: "Torryburn parish is bounded by the Firth of Forth, Perthshire, Saline, Carnock and Dunfermline.
 It measures about 5 miles by 3.
 There are small piers at Crombie and Torryburn, but their importance is not so great as when they formed the port for Dunfermline.
 The village of Torryburn stands on the coast.
 A number of the inhabitants are weavers, producing damasks for Dunfermline and cotton goods for Glasgow.
 The parish church is at Torryburn, and there is a Free Church at Torry."

 In 2013 the parish church was put up for sale.
+And in 2024 was put up for sale as a residential building.